priyasingh16/Gapminder/README.md

 Interpret the visualization and what you notice.
 Are they any notable trends and/or deviations from that trend?
 What caveats apply to your conclusions?
+![Distribution of income across continents over the years separately] (https://github.com/priyasingh16/Gapminder/blob/master/Plots/income_separate_continents.png)
+From the plot above it can be observed that the income of all the continents has increased over the years separately.
+![Distribution of income across continents over the years in one] (https://github.com/priyasingh16/Gapminder/blob/master/Plots/income_continents.png)

-From the plot above it can be observed that the income of all the continents has increased over the years.
+From the plot above it can be observed that the income of all the continents has increased over the years in one plot.
 The continent with the highest income is Europe and the one with the lowest is Africa.
 Asia had income higher than Europe for a short period around the 1970s and then the income of Europe was the highest again.
 The income has increased slowly until 1950 and rapidly after.
+![Distribution of income across countries over the years separately] (https://github.com/priyasingh16/Gapminder/blob/master/Plots/income_separate_countries.png)
 In the plot above the income of every country over time is displayed and the color of the plot is the continent to which the country belongs.
 On observing the plot for the United  Arab Emirates, we can see that the income increased and reached its highest around the 1950s and then started decreasing till 2000s and then increased